 With paddle in hand, most kayakers tend naturally to pull the blade toward themselves.
 Equally important: pushing the blade strongly through the water.
 Aided by torso rotation, this pushing motion provides enormous leverage, adding power and ease to your forward stroke.

-A Paddling Buddy: Paddling alone is a dangerous undertaking.
+A paddling buddy: Paddling alone can be a dangerous undertaking, especially for beginners.
 Always bring a buddy.

-Proper Clothing: Dress not just for the weather, but for the water temperature.
+Proper clothing: Dress not just for the weather but for the water temperature.
 Prepare to get wet!
 Layering is key for comfort and safety when kayaking.
-Read about choosing clothing for paddling.
+Read more about choosing paddling clothing.

 The Ten Essentials: Your kayak should have the Ten Essentials on board.
-This time-honored list of emergency and safety gear has been updated in recent years to become the Ten Essentials systems.
-Read our discussion of the Ten Essentials.
+Read more about this time-honored list of emergency and safety gear in our REI Expert Advice article, The Ten Essentials.